 Developments continued in 2016.
 A second generation Memorandum of Understanding between NATO and Slovakia was signed in January and in March the Slovak government approved the Action Plan for Implementing the Strategy, which defines the methods and tools Slovakia will use to attempt and mitigate the risks and threats originating from cyberspace and adopt legislative, technical and coordinating measures.

-Currently the Autority is working on drafting of the Act on Cyber Security to comprehensively cover cyber and information security, introduce basic security requirements and other measures critical for coordinating the protection of information, communication and management systems.
+The Act on Cyber Security has been already approved by National Council of Slovak Republic (National Parliament) and It will enter into force on April 2018.
+The aim of the Act is mainly to cover comprehensively cyber and information security, introduce basic security requirements and other measures critical for coordinating the protection of information, communication and management systems.
 At the same time, the European NIS Directive on network and information security is being transposed into Slovak legislative.